Household Uses for Cayenne Pepper

 The fiery bite of cayenne pepper can make food sing with flavor, but did you know that this dried spice also has many practical uses around the house?
 Here are the top seven ways you can put cayenne to work around your home.

-1. Protect your bird feeder: According to a plant regulatory officer from the West Virginia Department of Agriculture, birds are immune to the sting of chili peppers, while we mammals are most certainly not.
+1. Protect your bird feeder: According to a plant regulatory officer from the West Virginia Department of Agriculture, birds are immune to the sting of chili peppers, while mammals are most certainly not.
 By adding a little cayenne to your bird feed, you can ensure the food goes to the birds, while bullying squirrels are kept at bay.

 2. Get rid of ants: Ants are insidious creatures, exploiting any opening in your home to get at your food.
 Try cayenne pepper for a natural ant control solution.

 4. Protect your garden: If rabbits and rodents are chewing through your garden at night, you can protect your plants with a simple mixture of cayenne and water.
 Fill a spray bottle with the mixture and keep your plants coated, sending Thumper to your neighbor’s yard in search of a free meal.

-7. Lose weight: Although we don't officially endorse it, quite a few celebrities have lost weight quickly for film rolls by subsisting on a diet of cayenne pepper "lemonade" and water.
+7. Lose weight: Although we don't officially endorse it, quite a few celebrities have lost weight quickly for film roles by subsisting on a diet of cayenne pepper "lemonade" and water.
 Some studies claim that cayenne works as an appetite suppressant.
-As with all herbal remedies, check first with your doctor or a reputable homeopath before using cayenne pepper remedies.
+As with all herbal remedies, check with your doctor or a reputable homeopath before using cayenne pepper remedies.